Terrapin Attack: Breaking SSH Channel Integrity By Sequence Number Manipulation: Conclusion

 We illustrate the use of sequence numbers in~\autoref{fig:ssh-hs}: After the banner exchange, the counters \xsnd and \xrcv are initialized with $(0,0)$ on both sides.
 During algorithm negotiation and key exchange, sequence numbers are increased but not used in any MAC computation or verification.
 Only after keys are activated the secure channel is established, and sequence numbers are used for MAC computation and verification.
 For each BPP packet, the sequence numbers in bold must match at both peers; otherwise, the BPP packet is rejected.

 \paragraph{SSH Binary Packet Protocol} The BPP is used to encrypt and authenticate messages.
 First, a message is prefixed by a 4-byte message length and a 1-byte padding length.
-Then, at least 4~bytes of padding are added to the message so that the total plaintext length is a multiple of the block size or~8, whatever is larger.
+Then, at least 4~bytes of padding are added to the message so that the total length is a multiple of the block size or~8, whatever is larger.
 On the secure channel, the packet is encrypted by the cipher mode, and a MAC is added.
-The details depend on the chosen cipher mode, which makes use of an implicit initialization vector \ivkdf derived from the session key:
+The details depend on the authenticated encryption scheme, which uses an implicit initialization vector \ivkdf derived from the session key.

-CBC-EaM~\cite{RFC4253} is part of the original SSH specification.
-Here, the MAC is computed over the implicit sequence number and the packet plaintext (\autoref{fig:ssh-bpp}).
+CBC-EaM~\cite{RFC4253} (\autoref{fig:ssh-bpp-eam}) is part of the original SSH specification.
+The MAC is computed over the implicit sequence number and the packet plaintext.
 The IV of the first packet is \ivkdf, and IV chaining is used (i.e., the IV of packet $i$ is the last ciphertext block of packet $i-1$).

-CBC-EtM~\cite{protocolopenssh} was added to OpenSSH in 2012.
+CBC-EtM~\cite{protocolopenssh} (\autoref{fig:ssh-bpp-etm}) was added to OpenSSH in 2012.
 Here, the packet length is \emph{not} encrypted to allow checking the MAC before decryption.
-The MAC is computed over the sequence number, the unencrypted packet length, and the ciphertext of the packet payload.
+The MAC is computed over the sequence number, the unencrypted packet length, and the ciphertext.
 The IVs are handled as with CBC-EaM.

-CTR~\cite{RFC4344} mode was proposed by Bellare, Kohno, and Namprempre~\cite{CCS:BelKohNam02} as a countermeasure to attacks on CBC with IV chaining.
-Here, \ivkdf is used as the initial counter value and incremented after encrypting a plaintext block.
+CTR~\cite{RFC4344} mode was proposed by Bellare, Kohno, and Namprempre~\cite{CCS:BelKohNam02} as a countermeasure to attacks on CBC with IV chaining. \ivkdf is used as the initial counter value and incremented after encrypting a plaintext block.
 CTR can be used with EaM or EtM, with identical implications for the length field and MAC computation as above.

-GCM~\cite{rfc5647} mode was specified by the NSA for Suite~B-compliant SSH implementations~\cite{RFC6239}.
-Here, ciphertext integrity is part of the encryption scheme.
+GCM~\cite{RFC5647} (\autoref{fig:ssh-bpp-gcm}) mode was specified by the NSA for Suite~B-compliant SSH implementations~\cite{RFC6239}.
+Here, ciphertext integrity is part of the cipher mode.
 The length field is \emph{not} encrypted (solely authenticated) to allow verification of the authentication tag before returning any plaintext.
-Internally, GCM uses an invocation counter that is initialized to \ivkdf and incremented by one for each message.
+Internally, GCM uses a 12-byte nonce that is initialized to \ivkdf.
+The nonce is split into a 4-byte fixed value and an 8-byte invocation counter that is incremented by one for each message.
 The sequence number is not used but is always offset by a constant from the invocation counter.